Alfresco/docs-alfresco/digital-workspace/latest/develop/extensionmechanism.md

 Running ACA with the extension included
 Now that everything is properly developed, it’s time to launch ACA and see the result.
 To launch ADW, run the following command from a terminal.

 npm start
 What you should see is a new item in left menu of the landing page for ACA, implementing the route to a new page with the following content.
 Below the screenshot describing what it should look like.

-# How to install an existing extension for the Alfresco Digital Workplace (aka ACA)
+## To install an existing extension for the Alfresco Digital Workplace (aka ACA)

-How to install an existing extension for the Alfresco Digital Workplace (aka ADW) Created by Francesco Corti (Deactivated)
-Last updated: Jan 13, 20212 min read6 people viewed6 people viewed
-The purpose of this tutorial is to describe how to install an existing extension for the Alfresco Digital Workspace (aka ADW).
+How to install an existing extension for the Alfresco Digital Workplace (aka ADW) The purpose of this tutorial is to describe how to install an existing extension for the Alfresco Digital Workspace (aka ADW).
 The ADW extension mechanism is the suggested way to customise the ADF-based front-end applications and this tutorial should help in this relevant task to manage extensions.

 Prerequisites
 Installing the ADW extension